 Medicaid: Much more control and more financial burden should be transferred to the states.
 (The above chart does not consider Medicaid, as its eligibility is determined by the individual states.)

 In the entitlements and tax reform process, let’s acknowledge that single parent households generally are not, for the parent, child and society, as good as a two-parent homes.
 The reforms should discourage single parenthood.
 (Charities can help anyone they wish to help.)
 An April 5, 2016 article by Gene Steuerle (of the liberal-leaning Urban Institute) provides: “There is an ongoing debate about how much a marriage penalty actually affects decisions to wed, but there is little doubt that avoiding marriage is THE tax shelter for low- and moderate-income individuals.”
 A March 9, 2020 Wall Street Journal article entitled “Marriage is becoming More Like a Luxury Good in U.S.” provides: “They said they wanted to get married but are holding off because Ms. Dlouhy is enrolled in a publicly funded program that pays for her to earn a nursing license.
 Combining their income could jeopardize that assistance, she said, as well as her state health-insurance subsidies.”
 This policy must be reversed!
+The following press release supplies an example of how being a single parent (instead of being a married parent) is encouraged by our tax and entitlements systems.
+Press release re entitlements and tax systems encouraging single parenthood

 The middle class has been losing ground in recent years.
 It’s a problem.
 Basically, over the years, the tax burden on the wealthy has diminished and the entitlements given to lower income people have increased.
 We need to have a reasonably progressive tax system.
 While The Ditch needs to be eliminated, taking action to restore the two-parent families (as noted above) should only help the situation (and changes should discourage single parenthood).